wwood/extern/README.md

 RunM
 =================

-RunM is an opinionated version of `subprocess`, making it just that little bit more convenient to run shell commands from within Python code.
+RunM is an opinionated version of Python's `subprocess`, making it just that little bit more convenient to run shell commands from within Python code.

 It is reasonably straightforward: